Manuel-Neuer1/JoinEquiv/README.md

 # Bug List

-This section details the bugs and unsafe implementations identified by our framework, as referenced in Table 1 of the paper.
+This section details the bugs identified by our framework JoinEquiv.
 Each reported issue includes a link to the corresponding bug report or GitHub issue where available.

 ### MySQL Bugs